 In some cases, we may consider more invasive treatment.
 These treatments include stretching open the top of the esophagus (esophageal dilation).
 We may inject medication to relax the top of the esophagus.

-An abnormal sac or pouches that appear on the swallowing apparatus, often call diverticulum, may also require surgical intervention.
-Often times, this can be done through the mouth with no external surgical incisions.
+An abnormal sac or pouches that appears on the swallowing apparatus, often called a diverticulum, may also require surgical intervention.
+Oftentimes, this can be done through the mouth with no external surgical incisions.

 News